 Since 2012, she is an active member of the Cognitive Robotics Laboratory, CInC, UAEM, where she has participated in numerous projects.
 She has supervised a number of thesis at postgraduate level in the field of Cognitive Science.
 In 2019, she started a collaboration with The BioRobotics Institute from the Scuola Superiore Sant’Anna, Italia.

 In 2019-February 2020, she got a PostDoc Position in the Institut für Informatik, Humboldt-Universität zu Berlin with Prof. Dr. Verena V. Hafner and Prof. Dr. Bruno Lara.
 The position was funded with a grant for junior researchers from the Alexander von Humboldt Foundation.

 Since 2020, she is a full-time associate professor in the area of Cognitive and Behavioral Sciences at the School of Psychology at the UNAM.
 In 2020, she started a research project in collaboration with the Psycholinguistics Laboratory from the Faculty of Psychology, UNAM, México.

-In 2021, she was a Fellow at the DISI (Diverse Intelligences Summer Institute, University of St. Andrews, Scotland).
-DISI is a rigorous program of lectures, seminars, and transdisciplinary projects devoted to studing the origins of nature, diverse manifestations of cognition, and future intelligences, founded by the Templeton World Charity Foundation.
+Since 2021, she is Diverse Intelligences Summer Institute (DISI) fellow.
+DISI is a rigorous program of lectures, seminars, and transdisciplinary projects devoted to studying the origins of nature, diverse manifestations of cognition, and future intelligences, founded by the Templeton World Charity Foundation.